URL path: Index page // Telomeres Genetic Testing, TeloScan®

 What is the relationship between chronological and biological age?

-Not all people age the same age even if they are of the same chronological age.
-Thus, it is very important to have molecular markers that can assess the degree of aging of an organism.
-This information is very important so that various age-related conditions can be treated in a timely manner and lifestyle changes (obesity, smoking, etc.) or other appropriate therapeutic measures (supplements, medications, etc.) can be applied.
+Not all people age at the same rate even if they are of the same chronological age.
+Thus, it is vital to have molecular markers that can assess the degree of aging of an organism.
+This information is essential so that various age-related conditions can be treated promptly and lifestyle changes (obesity, smoking, etc.) or other appropriate therapeutic measures (supplements, medications, etc.) can be applied.
 Telomere length is an excellent molecular indicator of the degree of aging of an organism.

 What are the factors that affect the length of telomeres?

-Genetic factors and lifestyle are the main factors that affect the length of telomeres as well as the rate at which they decrease.
-For example, smoking and obesity, or even psychological stress increase oxidative stress and inflammation in the body, which result in telomere shortening.
-Other factors such as diet, exercise, and sleep are important factors in the aging process.
+Genetic factors and lifestyle are the main factors that affect the length of telomeres and the rate at which they decrease.
+For example, smoking, obesity, or even psychological stress increase oxidative stress and inflammation in the body, which results in telomere shortening.
+Other factors, such as diet, exercise, and sleep, are essential in aging.
 Various therapies for telomere regeneration have been developed in recent years, based mainly on telomerase activation.
 Measurement of telomeres is necessary to determine the effectiveness of these treatments.

 Additional information